microsoft/routeros-scanner/README.md

-`-ps`      | The password of the given user name	(empty password by default)	           | Optional `-J`	   | Print the results as json format (prints txt format by default)	           | Optional `-concise` | Print a shortened text output focusing on recommendations and suspicious data | Optional
+`-ps`      | The password of the given user name	(empty password by default)	           | Optional `-J`	   | Print the results as json format (prints txt format by default)	           | Optional `-concise` | Print a shortened text output focusing on recommendations and suspicious data | Optional `-update`  | Update the CVE Json file (the file is updated automatically if it hasn't been updated in the last month)| Optional

 ### Executing examples:
 	 ./main.py -i 192.168.88.1 -u admin